Gibraltar National Archives

 The Gibraltar National Archives is a department of the Government of Gibraltar under the responsibility of the Ministry of the Deputy Chief Minister of Gibraltar.

-The Gibraltar Archives were established in 1969 following Gibraltar's first constitution.
+The National Archives were established in 1969 following Gibraltar's first constitution.
 The institution is responsible not only for the collection and preservation of public records, but for providing access to the records that may be released to the public and to academic researchers in those cases where records can be released.